• Skip to primary navigation

 Many students pay nothing for their education with all expenses covered through government aid.
 The maximum fee at the public institutions is 150 cordoba (US$40) per semester while the average at the private universities is about US$1,000 per year.

-See also Is Peru a rich country or a poor country?
+See also Is Guatemala a country or state?

 Are there public schools in Nicaragua?